 You can nominate someone anytime by clicking here to send an e-mail.
 Please make sure that you provide biographical information about the person that you are nominating and not just a name.
 Nominations are kept on file for three years.

-The 15th anniversary class for the Derby Hall of Fame chosen by the Hall of Fame Committee brings the number of Hall members to 58.
-Normally, the members have been announced in conjunction with Derby Day, but because of the coronavirus issue, it was not held last year and probably not in 2021 either.
-The Committee has decided that starting with 2021, the announcement of the new class will coincide with Derby's birthday on May 13.
+The 17th anniversary class for the Derby Hall of Fame chosen by the Hall of Fame Committee brings the number of Hall members to 63.
+The official announcement of the new class each year coincides with Derby's birthday on May 13.
 Each of the members is memorialized with a brick on the plaza at the entrance to the Derby Greenway.

-Click here to learn more about the Class of 2021.
-The first members of Derby Hall of Fame were admitted in 2007.
+Click here to learn more about the Class of 2023.

 The initial class of eleven individuals was inducted into the Hall of Fame on September 1, 2007.
 Click here for the story.
 Click the year to read more about each: